Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/README.md

 ## Troubleshooting
 ### General

-For more information on opentelemetry Java support for tracing, see [opentelemetry Java][opentelemetry-quickstart].
+For more information on OpenTelemetry Java support for tracing, see [OpenTelemetry Java][OpenTelemetry-quickstart].

 ## Next steps
 ### Samples